The 'Rings of Power' Big Finale Twist Flopped. Here's Why

 Warning: This story contains all of the details of the big twist at the end of The Lord of the Rings: Rings of Power.
 Click away if you don't want to be spoiled.

-Amazon's The Lord of the Rings: The Rings of Power has been building up to this moment for weeks: the reveal that Halbrand (Charlie Vickers), whom we presumed to be an Aragorn-like leader of men and the last rightful king of the Southlands, was actually JRR Tolkien's big bad himself, Sauron.
-It's a game-changing twist that forces viewers to reexamine every episode in the series to see the little hints and clues dropped throughout.
+Amazon's The Lord of the Rings: The Rings of Power has been building up to this moment for weeks: the reveal that Halbrand (Charlie Vickers), which the show presented as an Aragorn-like leader of men and the last rightful king of the Southlands, was actually JRR Tolkien's big bad himself, Sauron.
+It's a massive game-changing twist that forces viewers to reexamine every episode in the series to see the little hints and clues dropped throughout.

 At least, that's what the showrunners were hoping for.